Framework Plan North and Northern Ring

 What is the Northern Ring?

-The Nordring represents the north-western connection of the partly already existing outer ring road.
+The northern ring road represents the north-western connection of the partly existing outer ring road.
 It is intended to open up the area of the North Framework Plan between Dinxperloerstraße and Adenauerallee.

-Over time, the activities in the area of the main road construction (outer road ring) have not kept pace with the advancing settlement activity.
-At peak traffic times, it can be observed that these roads are reaching the limits of their capacity, and as a result the ease and safety of traffic suffers greatly.
-The development of the urban area as well as the connection of individual districts is strongly affected by this.
-Consequently, the deplorable state of affairs is to be counteracted by a change in traffic planning.
+Over the course of time, activities in the area of main road construction (outer ring road) have not kept pace with the progressing housing development.
+At peak traffic times, it can be observed that these roads are reaching the limits of their capacity and the ease and safety of traffic suffers greatly as a result.
+The development of the urban area and the connection of individual neighbourhoods are severely affected by this.
+Consequently, the shortcomings are to be counteracted by a change in traffic planning.

 The northern ring road can be divided into the following sections:

-- Westring IV: connection to Dinxperloer Straße, height Bussardweg to junction with Nordring I
+• Westring IV: Connection to Dinxperloer Straße, level with Bussardweg to junction with Nordring I

-(see also overview plan of the sections of the outer ring road; the designations Nordring I-III as well as Westring II-IV are for clarity, they are not part of the justifications for the plans).
+(see also overview plan of the sections of the outer ring road; the designations Nordring I-III and Westring II-IV are for clarity, they are not part of the reasons for the plans)

-The northern ring road thus serves to close the outer ring road in order to be able to adequately handle the increased traffic volume.
+The Nordring therefore serves to close the outer ring road in order to adequately handle the increased volume of traffic.
 The Nordring I area in particular also serves to develop a new residential area.
-Urban development concepts for this area have already been developed within the framework of the development concept for the north of Bocholt, Framework Plan North of 2009, .
+Urban development concepts for this area have already been developed as part of the development concept for the north of Bocholt, Rahmenplan Nord from 2009, .

-All measures are also the subject of the mobility concept of the city of Bocholt, which was adopted by the city council on 7 October 2020 and is to be successively implemented over the next few years.
+All measures are also the subject of the city of Bocholt's mobility concept, which was adopted by the city council on 7 October 2020 and is to be successively implemented over the next few years.

 Planning principles